LThomasz/gammazon/README.md

 - As a logged in user, I want to be able to delete my reviews by clicking a delete button which is located next to the title of my review in the /products/:productId page.
 - When clicking the delete button, I want to permanently delete my review.

+## Feature List

+### 1. Products

+- Logged in users should be able to create a product.
+- Logged in or logged out users should be able to view all the products available.
+- Logged in or logged out users should be able to view a specific product.
+- Logged in users should be able to edit a product listing that was created by the user.
+- Logged in users should be able to delete product listings that were created by the user.

+### 2. Reviews
+- Logged in users should be able to create a review for a product.
+- Logged in or logged out users should be able to view the reviews on a product.
+- Logged in users should be able to edit a review that was made by the user.
+- Logged in users should be able to delete reviews that were made by the user.

+### 3. Cart

+- Logged in users should be able to add products to their cart.
+- Logged in users should be able to view all the products in their shopping cart.
+- Logged in users should be able to remove products from their shopping cart.
+- Logged in users should be able to make an order for the items in their shopping cart.

+### 4. Wishlist

+- Logged in users should be able to add a product to their wishlist.
+- Logged in users should be able to view all the products in their wishlist.
+- Logged in users should be able to remove a product from their wishlist.

+### 5. Bonus: Search

+- Logged in or logged out users should be able to search for products.
+- Logged in or logged out users should be able to see all results for their search.

+### 6. Bonus: Order History

+- Logged in users should be able to view order history.
+- Logged in users should be able to reorder a past purchase.